Jiawei-Zhu/Blockchain-Basics-coursera/README.md

 # Blockchain-Basics-coursera
-A brief learning notes (后知后觉要做笔记:-(
+A brief learning notes :-(

 And this is just the beginning...